 The School Code establishes differing requirements for the coursework that high schools must offer, the courses students must take, and the courses students must pass in order to graduate.

-a) Course Offerings.
+a) Instructional Offerings.
 Each district shall provide a comprehensive curriculum that includes at least the following offerings.
 The time allotment, unless specified by the School Code or applicable rules, is the option of the local school district.

 1) Language Arts